Updated May 2025 (Originally published December 2017)

 To delve further into the town’s history, walk through the life-size exhibits at the Los Alamos History Museum, set in a restored Los Alamos Ranch School Guest Cottage.
 Walking tour maps help you explore the rest of the museum campus, which treks along Bathtub Row—so nicknamed because these houses were some of the few in the 1942 town that included such luxuries as a bathtub.
 Along the way, the Hans Bethe House includes a gallery of more than 70 years of post-war history in the community.

-Located on the edge of a mesa, overlooking a canyon, with a view of the Jemez Mountains, the Pajarito Environmental Education Center is the perfect spot to learn about the plants, animals, topography and the natural assets of the area, or take in the beauty of the area.
+Located on the edge of a mesa, overlooking a canyon, with a view of the Jemez Mountains, the Los Alamos Nature Center is the perfect spot to learn about the plants, animals, topography, and the natural assets of the area, or take in its beauty.
 From the paths through the demonstration gardens or through the floor-to-ceiling windows inside the center, you will find yourself surrounded by wildlife.
 This family-friendly spot has plenty of critters to meet, including tree frogs and salamanders.
 Take a reclining seat in the planetarium to watch constellations, planets or special feature films on a 360-degree digital projection dome.
-The center’s topographical exhibits and Los Alamos Trails App make it the best place to plan your outdoor adventures in the Los Alamos area.
+The center’s topographical exhibits, programming by the Pajarito Environmental Education Center, and Los Alamos Trails App make it the best place to plan your outdoor adventures in the Los Alamos area.

 Where to Eat

 Downhome fare is tops in Los Alamos.
-The food counter at Los Alamos Co+op Market is a good place to start, offering grab-and-go sandwiches perfect for tucking in a backpack for a mid-hike snack.
-Pajarito Brewpub and Grill has bar favorites like fries and nachos, but with an elevated twist with truffle oil and beer-braised beef, respectively.
+The food counter at Los Alamos Co+op Market is a good place to start, offering grab-and-go sandwiches perfect for tucking into a backpack for a mid-hike snack.
+Pajarito Brewpub and Grill has bar favorites like pretzel bites and fries, but with an elevated truffle oil twist.
 Their build-your-own-burger options start with locally raised beef or bison, and then you can add cheese and other toppings.
 The colorful Blue Window Bistro is one of the best places in town for a pre-dinner cocktail, and it's a great place for a steak or plate of salmon, too.

 Los Alamos hasn’t escaped New Mexico’s craft brewery craze, with Bathtub Row Brewing Co-op serving pints made in-house and taps from several of the state’s top breweries.

-Pig + Fig Bakery + Cafe, in neighboring White Rock, is one of the newest additions to the local dining scene, but it’s quickly won over locals and travelers for its hearty breakfast burritos, colorful macarons, and evening tapas plates.
+Pig + Fig, a bakery and cafe in neighboring White Rock, has won over locals and travelers for its hearty breakfast burritos, colorful macarons, and evening tapas plates.

 Where to Stay

-A number of chain hotels line Los Alamos’ main thoroughfare, but for more local style, the Pueblo Canyon Inn offers a two-bedroom casita called the Redondo (a secluded studio in the forest built with adobe bricks in the traditional round style), and several comfortable, in-home rooms.
-There’s also the family-run North Road Inn.
-The owners (Cathy and Patrick) have welcomed visitors for 18 years, which means they can give you tips on anything and everything you might want to do in the area.
+A handful of chain hotels line Los Alamos’ main thoroughfare, but for more local style, the Pueblo Canyon Inn offers a two-bedroom casita called the Redondo (a secluded studio in the forest built with adobe bricks in the traditional round style) and several comfortable, in-home rooms.
+If you’re looking to spend time in the outdoors, there are also RV parks and camping options throughout the County.

 Where to Shop

-If you’re searching for a unique memento to remember your visit, the CB Fox Department Store carries a variety of Atomic City-themed clothing and other items.
-Gadgets, the gift store inside the Bradbury Science Museum offers one-of-a-kind "Secret City" souvenirs.
+If you’re searching for a unique memento to remember your visit, Boomerang Consignment & Gaia Gifts and the Los Alamos History Museum carry a variety of Atomic City-themed clothing and other items.
+Gadgets, the gift store inside the Bradbury Science Museum, offers one-of-a-kind "Secret City" souvenirs.

 Now that you have the inside scoop on Los Alamos, there’s much more to explore in the surrounding area.
 Whether you’re staying just one day or several, there are plenty of suggestions for what else to see at VisitLosAlamos.org.